-CSCOPE is a systematic K-12 curriculum model designed, maintained and continuously developed by various Education Service Center personnel along with district educators.
-The purpose is to provide a common language, structure and process for curriculum development.
-The curriculum model is designed to align the written, taught and tested curriculum and is inclusive of research and best practices mentioned in the work of Drucker, Demming, English, Wiggins, Erickson, Guskey, Marzano, Feurstein and Jacobs.
+The TEKS Resource System is a systematic K-12 curriculum model designed, maintained, and continuously developed by various Education Service Center personnel along with district educators.
+The purpose is to provide a common language, structure, and process for curriculum development.
+The curriculum model is designed to align the written, taught and tested curriculum and is inclusive of research and best practices mentioned in the work of Drucker, Demming, English, Wiggins, Erickson, Guskey, Marzano, Feurstein, and Jacobs.
 Each year the documents will continue to be aligned to the TEKS utilizing the continuous improvement process as a model for the resources offered to member districts.

 "Marzano concludes that a guaranteed and viable curriculum is the most powerful school-level factor in determining overall student achievement."

-The CSCOPE development team, including Education Service Center personnel, and other content area experts have done extensive work adding specificity to the TEKS student expectations.
-With this added specificity, Texas Educators who use CSCOPE are able to track the development and complexity of an objective, or group of similar objectives, as they progress across grade levels.
-CSCOPE ensure that each standard from the TEKS framework includes specificity for each student expectation so standards and instruction are truly aligned between grade levels.
+The TEKS Resource System development team, including Education Service Center personnel, and other content area experts have done extensive work adding specificity to the TEKS student expectations.
+With this added specificity, Texas Educators who use the TEKS Resource System track the development and complexity of an objective, or group of similar objectives, as they progress through grade levels.
+TEKS Resource System ensures that each standard from the TEKS framework includes specificity for each student expectation so standards are truly aligned between grade levels.

-The Vertical Alignment, Year at a Glance, and Instructional Focus Documents along with the TEKS Verification Matrix comprise the curriculum documents in CSCOPE.
+The Vertical Alignment, Year-at-a-Glance, and Instructional Focus Documents along with the TEKS Verification Matrix comprise the curriculum documents in TEKS Resource System.
 These documents are the foundation for all instructional planning.
-The CSCOPE curriculum is a foundation curriculum, guiding the "what" of instruction.
+The TEKS Resource System curriculum is a foundation curriculum, guiding the "what" of instruction.

-The CSCOPE Year at a Glance is designed to present a snapshot of the entire year's instructional plan.
-The Year at a Glance is a map and pacing guide for units of study.
+The TEKS Resource System Year-at-a-Glance is designed to present a snapshot of the entire year's instructional plan.
+The Year-at-a-Glance is a map and pacing guide for units of study.
 It makes the curriculum viable by ensuring that the teacher has adequate instructional time to present the required content.

 Instructional Focus Documents

-CSCOPE Instructional Focus Documents are used to group the specified standards from the Vertical Alignment Documents and the Year at a Glance into a logical sequence for instruction.
+TEKS Resource System Instructional Focus Documents are used to group the specified standards from the Vertical Alignment Documents and the Year-at-a-Glance into a logical sequence for instruction.

-The CSCOPE Unit Assessments are designed to assess the students' understanding of unit concepts and their ability to apply those concepts in a different context.
-Districts may choose to use the CSCOPE unit assessment data in a variety of ways: as formative or summative assessment data, graded or ungraded, completed by individuals or groups of students.
+The TEKS Resource System Unit Assessments are designed to assess the students' understanding of unit concepts and their ability to apply those concepts in a different context.
+Districts may choose to use the TEKS Resource System unit assessment data in a variety of ways: as formative or summative assessment data, graded or ungraded, completed by individuals or groups of students.

 In order to sustain continuous improvement several attributes must be in place.